DickinsonCollege/FarmData2/farmdata2/farmdata2_modules/README.md

 ### Pre-defined Module Variables ###

 Drupal Modules can pass variables from the farmOS/Drupal system through to the sub-tab.
 All of the current modules define two such variables:
-  - `fd2UserID`: The numeric id of the user that is currently logged in to FarmData2.
+  - `fd2UserID`: The numeric ID of the user that is currently logged in to FarmData2.
   - `fd2UserName`: The text user name of the user that is currently logged in to FarmData2.

 These variables are global and can be used in scripts and in the Vue instance within the page.
 Additional variables can be added to a module by adding their definitions to the `<module>_preprocess_page()` method in the appropriate `.module` file.
 See the `fd2_example_preprocess_page()` function in the  `fd2_example.module` file for an example.